vanhoangkha/Networking-fundamentals/Day16_Subnetting_VLSM_Part3.md

-# 15. Chia mạng con (VLSM) : PART 3
+# 15. CHIA MẠNG CON (VLSM) : PART 3

 The process of Chia mạng con Class A, Class B, and Class C is identical.

 Chia mạng con CLASS A NETWORKS

-Given a 10.0.0.0/8 Mạng, you must create 2000 subnets which will distributed to various enterprises.
+Given a 10.0.0.0/8 Network, you must create 2000 subnets which will distributed to various enterprises.
 What prefix length must you use?

 2^10 = 1024 so 2^11 = 2048.
 We have to "borrow" 11 bits (Left to Right) to get enough subnets